SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Methods

-: The above-constructed EPI is represented as an image and further processed using a two-dimensional convolutional layer.
+\textbf{Topological Structure Embedding.} The constructed EPI topological embedding is presented as an image and further processed using a two-dimensional convolutional layer.
 This layer extracts high-dimensional feature maps from the input EPI by applying a ReLU activation and a following max-pooling operation, thereby downsampling the features while preserving salient topological information.
 In brief, we propose the following extended persistence embedding (EPE) formulation: